Top 3 Things Spiders Look for When Choosing a Home to Infest

 A major resource pests, like spiders, look for is moisture.
 In your home, excess moisture and water sources can come from a lot of places.

 Oftentimes, you’ll find spiders hanging out in your bathrooms.
 Bathrooms typically have a lot of moisture with sinks, tubs, showers, and toilets.
 There is a lot of opportunity for excess moisture to naturally occur without even considering the possibility of leaks.

 Fixing leaky faucets, pipes, and plumbing, should be a major focus when removing excess moisture around your home.
-Having adequate bathroom ventilation and installing exhaust fans to remove excess moisture in your home should be a priority as well.
-When establishing or verifying ventilation, ensure that the moisture is effectively being channeled out of the home and not just up into an attic.
+Having adequate bathroom ventilation should be a priority as well.
+When establishing or verifying ventilation, ensure that the moisture is effectively channeled out of the home.
+Be careful to not just send it up into an attic.

 Just a few drops of excess water might not seem like a big deal to you, but that can sustain many spiders especially if they have unlimited access to it.